Thank you for supporting T1Determined and the ADA

 Support Me in Helping Stop Diabetes!

-Until there's a cure, though, there are #diabadasses.
+Until then, there are #diabadasses.
+You know who you are.
+You're examples who break the stereotypes.
 A #diabadass defies the myths about us all being inactive, self-indulgent, and unable of impulse control.
 A #diabadass is someone who, despite diabetes, persists, endures, and surprises with world with what people with diabetes can do.

 Here's my fundraising link: http://main.diabetes.org/goto/T1determined, or you can go to tour.diabetes.org and join my team, TEAM RED.

-This year is special.
-On March 24, 2019, I not only completed an 850 miles across Texas despite having to deal with the mind-sucking detail of diabetes management along the way, but I set a "fastest known time" for a run across the state, of 27 days, 8 hours, and 36 minutes, breaking the old record by 2.5 days.
-By the time Tour de Cure happens, I will be sharing that story as an example of how empowering physical activity can be and how important it is that we in the diabetes community stay connected to each other.
-I would really appreciate your support.
+This past year was special.
+On April 20th, 2019, I not only completed an 851 miles across Texas despite having to deal with the mind-sucking detail of diabetes management along the way, but I set a "fastest known time" for a run across the state, of 27 days, 8 hours, and 36 minutes, breaking the old record by 2.5 days.

 Type 1 for 47 years